Perfexionists/perun/docs/logs.rst

 ----------------

-The output of ``perun log --short`` is defined w.r.t. formatting string specified in configuration in :ckey:`format.log` key (looked up recursively in the nearest local configuration, or in global configuration).
+The output of ``perun log --short`` is defined w.r.t. formatting string specified in configuration in :ckey:`format.shortlog` key (looked up recursively in the nearest local configuration, or in global configuration).
 The formatting string can contain both raw characters (such as delimiters, etc.) and special tags, which serves as templates to output information for concrete minor version such as minor version description, number of assigned profiles, etc.